Resources & Information

 Physician obligation to complete death certificates

-Categories: Special Features Comments: 2 comments Print Friendly Version | Share this item
+Categories: From the Office of the Medical Director, Special Features Comments: 2 comments Print Friendly Version | Share this item

 Updated October 2022; The information in this article has been updated.
 For the most current policy regarding NCMB's stance on the licensee obligation to sign death certificates, GO HERE.